craftybloxy/Creeper-vs-Tnt/README.md

-This is a small scratch game ported to html
-Don't look too hard at the jupyther notebook
+This is a small scratch game ported to html.
+Don't look too hard at the jupyther notebook.